vinhnx/InkChatGPT/README.md

 -   Upload any PDF documents and start asking key information about it, currently supports: PDF, TXT, DOCX, EPUB
 -   Limit 200MB per file
--   Conversational Q&A with LLM (powered by `OpenAI`'s GPT-3.5-turbo model)
+-   Conversational Q&A with LLM (powered by `OpenAI`'s `gpt-3.5-turbo` model)
--   Use `HuggingFace` embeddings to generate embeddings for the document chunks with `all-MiniLM-L6-v2` model.
+-   `HuggingFace` embeddings to generate embeddings for the document chunks with `all-MiniLM-L6-v2` model.
--   Clear conversation history
--   Responsive UI with loading indicators and chat interface
+-   `VectorDB` for document vector retrieval storage

 ## Prerequisites